 This is another really beautiful story of overcoming self-doubt, rising to the occasion, and believing in yourself.
 Typically John F. Kennedy is remembered for his charisma and confidence.
 Not many realize that he encountered many health issues as a child that caused him to lack confidence.
 What a beautiful connection for a student to make that once they believe in themselves, there is nothing they can’t do.
 Not even President of the United States is too far out of reach.

-I know, I know, Eleanor Roosevelt was not a president…. but in my mind this First Lady needs a special shout out on this day.
-If ever there was a strong women to make a connection with, Eleanor should be at the top.
-In her youth you could have described her as more of a wallflower that found her friendships through books.
-Instead of dancing and socializing with friends, she chose to serve others and teach children in poverty stricken areas.
+I know, I know, Eleanor Roosevelt was not a president…. but in my mind, this First Lady needs a special shout out on this day.
+If ever there was a strong woman to make a connection with, Eleanor should be at the top.
+In her youth, you could have described her as more of a wallflower that found her friendships through books.
+Instead of dancing and socializing with friends, she chose to serve others and teach children in poverty-stricken areas.
 When she became the First Lady, to Franklin D. Roosevelt.
 Her title was simply that a title.
 Arguably, Eleanor was the first do to something with that title, and her efforts to be an ambassador, civil rights leader, and activist were viewed as quite controversial at the time.
 If ever there was an example of “being the change you wish to see in the world” it would be Eleanor.

-Love this Caldecott winner.
+I love this Caldecott winner.
 It is as educational as it is interesting.
 This book is filled with little known facts and fun stories about the first 42 presidents.
 The illustrations are really fun and feel almost satirical.
 There really is something in here that every child can find something to connect with.
 It’s fun to see the different sizes mentioned, upbringing, backgrounds, hobbies, musical abilities, and previous occupations.
-This is a fun read that is sure to engage it’s readers.
+This is a fun read that is sure to engage its readers.

 I hope you enjoy the books listed, I would LOVE to hear from you and what’s your favorite!
 Nothing brightens my day like being tagged in what you’re doing in your classroom on Instagram!
 Happy Teaching!